kontent-ai/model-generator-js/README.md

 - `exportAssetFolders` - Indicates if asset folders are exported
 - `exportCollections` - Indicates if collections are exported
 - `exportLanguages` - Indicates if languages are exported
-- `exportRoles` - Indicates if roles are exported
+- `exportRoles` - Indicates if roles are exported. * Only available for Enterprise subscription plans

 ## Example models